 - Those who have had an organ transplant

-- Those who are unable to easily to fight off infection due immune deficiency or stress
+- Those who are unable to fight off infection easily due to immune deficiencies or stress

-Shingles symptoms can occur in stages.
-The first symptom for shingles could be a headache, muscular aches or a sensitivity to light.
-Some people describe it as feeling like they caught the flu but with no fever.
+Shingles symptoms can occur in stages, with the first symptoms being headaches, muscular aches, or sensitivity to light.
+Some people describe shingles symptoms as feeling like they caught the flu but with no fever.
 Other symptoms of shingles include:

-- Antiviral drugs, including Famvir, Valtrex, and Zovirax.
-Antiviral drugs can help with the pain, expedite the healing process, treat the rash and reduce the complications that may occur with Shingles.
+- Antiviral drugs, such as Famvir, Valtrex, and Zovirax, can help with the pain, expedite the healing process, treat the rash and reduce any complications with Shingles.

-- Pain reducing treatments, including numbing agents, narcotic medications, Capsaicin cream, anti-convulsants, local anesthetics, injections of steroids.
+- Pain-reducers, such as numbing agents, narcotic medications, Capsaicin cream, anticonvulsants, local anesthetics, and injections of steroids, are also effective treatments.

 Shingles Treatment Near You in NY, NJ, PA, and CT